tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “The hell it won’t!”
 I tried to get up.

-“Oh, fine,” he grabbed a spray canister, “…if you’re gonna be a little bitch about it.”
+“Calm down.”

-He spritzed a numbing agent over the wound and told me to look away and think happy thoughts.
+He grabbed a spray canister and spritzed a numbing agent over the wound.
+He told me to look away and think happy thoughts.
 And that might have worked if I hadn’t seen the reflection of what he was doing in a glass cabinet on the opposite wall.
 He inserted the needle tip into the center of the mass, popping a gooey pustule as he went.

 “AAHHH!!!”
 I yelled, gritting my teeth and clenching my fists.